 Certified Family Court Mediator

-Mr. Forman’s hourly rate for court-ordered mediation is $175.00.
-For co-mediation with his wife, Karen Klickstein-Forman, who is a Licensed Social Worker and Certified Mediator, the rate is $250.00 per hour.
+Mr. Forman’s hourly rate for court-appointed mediation is $175.00.
+For all other mediations, his hourly rate is $250.00.
+For co-mediation with his wife, Karen Klickstein-Forman, who is a Licensed Social Worker and Certified Mediator, the rate is $250.00 per hour on.
+Saturdays (four hour minimum) and $300.00 per hour on weekdays.
 Ms. Forman’s rate for solo mediation is $100.00 per hour.
 Both Mr. Forman and Ms. Klickstein-Forman have undertaken Advanced Family Law Mediation training.
 To contact Ms. Forman directly you may email her or call her at (843) 224-8010.

 Family Court mediation can be an excellent method of resolving family law disputes.
 Most people consider their children and their marriage to be of utmost importance, providing structure and meaning to their lives.
 Litigation means losing control of decisions regarding marriage and children, which is frightening.
 Rather than engaging in adversarial litigation and ultimately letting a judge decide issues of child custody, child and spousal support, and property division, parties can use mediation to reach agreements on these significant and emotional issues.